 Trading your services in exchange for another service can also be lucrative when you’re starting out.
 For example, find a hotel that is willing to give you a room, and in return, they get featured in your latest video.
 Show them your media kit if you think it will add credibility and help your case for getting a free room.
 Applying this method can also work for airline tickets, restaurants, etc.

 When growing your online presence, you will wear many hats.
 For a content creator, there are never enough hours in the day.
 Your time is a valuable asset and needs to be used efficiently.
 Ask yourself, “what can I pass on to someone else to free up my time for more pressing tasks?”

-It’s also worth noting things you are good at and the things you’re not so good at.
+It’s also worth noting the things you are good at and the things you’re not so good at.
 What areas of the business do you need help with?
-The most well-rounded teams have people with skill sets that you do not possess yourself.
+The most well-rounded teams have people with skill sets you do not possess.
 It’s okay and completely normal not to be good at everything.
 Content creators who understand this will be able to get the most ROI with their time.

 13— Learn How to Delegate

 The ability to delegate work amongst a team goes hand in hand with valuing your time.
 Managing a team can be difficult if there is no structure.
 Understanding the skills of each member can help determine who reports to you.